sethtroisi/prime-gap/README.md

 ## Theory

-Theory and justifaction for some calculations in present in [THEORY.md](THEORY.md)
+Theory and justification for some calculations in present in [THEORY.md](THEORY.md)

 ## Setup